A Short History of Power Sweeping

 Street sweeping and power sweeping are of that special category of things that affect all of our daily lives yet we hardly every stop to think about.
 Without power sweeping, our roads and parking lots would be a total mess.
 Something both unpleasant to look at and dangerous to navigate.
 But where did it all start?
 What was the first power sweeper like and who invented it?
+So, let’s dig into our short history of power sweeping.

 While Benjamin Franklin might not have invented the first power sweeper he did invent the first organized street sweeping program.
 According to Worldpowersweeping.com, Franklin came up with the idea upon witnessing a poor woman sweeping people’s sidewalks in hope of pay.
 Franklin paid her a modest sum ($12 dollars in today’s money) to sweep the whole block.
 He was surprised at how quickly she was able to finish.
 Franklin reasoned that to employee a team of strong men to sweep the block would make the process even quicker.
 Franklin devised a system in which he left all the material needed to clean up the streets at the various watchmen stations around the city.
 Then, any poor person looking for some work, may be employed to use these materials and clean the street.
 Worldpowersweeping.com shares this excerpt from Franklin’s Autobiography in which he discusses his ideas: